 Every time I go to Olive Garden, I love ordering the Zuppa Toscana soup.
-It’s so creamy, the epitome of comfort food.
+It’s the epitome of comfort food.
 I created a copycat Zuppa Toscana soup that is dairy free and it is amazing!

 Copycat Zuppa Toscana Soup – Dairy Free and Delicious – A Healthy Substitution